Preparing for Your Visit

 We ask that you follow the guidelines listed below when preparing to bring your pet to the Veterinary Medical Center.

-- Please bring any medications your pet is currently taking.
+- On the morning of the exam, be sure to give your pet its medication as usual.
+Also, please bring any medications your pet is currently taking.
 Since visits to the internal medicine service can last several days, it is imperative that we have the medications to give to your pet while they are inpatients at the VMC.

 - Please bring any special food that your pet may be eating.
 Just as with medications, the proper diet and food should also be given while they are at the VMC.